bwmarrin/discordgo/README.md

 ### Installing

-Discordgo has been tested to compile on Debian 8 (Go 1.3.3), FreeBSD 10 (Go 1.5.1), and Windows 7 (Go 1.5.2).
+DiscordGo has been tested to compile on Debian 8 (Go 1.3.3), FreeBSD 10 (Go 1.5.1), and Windows 7 (Go 1.5.2).

 This assumes you already have a working Go environment, if not please see